scratchfoundation/scratch-renovate-config/README.md

 ### `default.json`

 This enables automatic merging of minor and patch releases.
 Dependencies outside of the LLK organization are subject to the "stability days" settings from `base.json`.
+This can be used directly, but the `js-lib` and `js-app` configurations may be more appropriate.

+### `js-lib.json` and `js-app.json`

+These build on the `default.json` configuration and enables pinning according to the recommendations found [here](https://docs.renovatebot.com/dependency-pinning/).
+In short, `js-lib` enables pinning of only `devDependencies` and `js-app` enables pinning of all except `peerDependencies`.
+These are intended to be the Scratch versions of Renovate's built-in `config:js-lib` and `config:js-app` presets.

 ### `conservative.json`

-This enables automatic merging of major and minor releases for only LLK dependencies.
+This legacy configuration enables automatic merging of major and minor releases for only LLK dependencies.

 ## Contributing